 An Upstart personal loan has a repayment term of three or five years.
 Upgrade offers more flexible schedules, with repayment terms between two and seven years, giving you more time to pay off your loan if needed, and potentially lower monthly payments.

-In most cases, both Upgrade and Upstart send your loan funds within one business day of your approval, but your bank may take a couple of business days to clear the transaction.
+Both Upgrade and Upstart can send your loan funds within one business day of approval, but your bank may take a couple of business days to clear the transaction.
 Both lenders had average funding times of two days, according to 12 months of Credible personal loans data.

 The process to apply for a personal loan through Upstart, Upgrade, and other online lenders is relatively similar.
 Here's what to do:

-- Prequalify for a loan on the lender's website or through Credible's loan marketplace to compare rates and terms you may be eligible for.
+- Prequalify for a loan on the lender's website or through Credible's personal loans marketplace to compare rates and terms you may be eligible for.
 This only involves a soft credit check.

 - Compare prequalified loans and choose the one with the monthly payment and total repayment amount you feel comfortable with.

 - Apply with the lender offering your preferred loan.
-When you apply, the lender will run a hard credit check to make sure you qualify, which can temporarily lower your credit score by a few points.
+Unlike many lenders, neither Upstart nor Upgrade will run a hard check when you submit your application.
+They will, however, if you accept the terms and move forward with funding the loan.
+A hard credit check can temporarily lower your score by a few points.

 - Carefully review the loan agreement the lender sends you upon approval, and sign it if you agree to all terms.